 The march of left-wing pseudo idealism to terminal alienation and the extinction of the human race

-Last Wednesday’s explained that eventually humans’ search for knowledge, ultimately for understanding of the human condition, led to so much upset angry, egocentric and alienated behaviour that the temptation to give up the search became irresistible.
-As a result, many people became advocates of abandoning the search, dogmatically insisting instead that everyone behave in a cooperative, loving, idealistic, ‘politically correct’ way.
-It was then emphasised that this left-wing dogmatic imposition of cooperative and loving values on our anger, egocentricity and alienation-producing search for knowledge was actually a pseudo idealistic false start to an ideal, upset-free world.
+In it is explained that eventually humans’ search for knowledge, ultimately for understanding of the human condition, led to so much upset angry, egocentric and alienated behaviour that the temptation to give up the search became irresistible.
+As a result, many people have become advocates of abandoning the search, dogmatically insisting instead that everyone behave in a cooperative, loving, idealistic, ‘politically correct’ way.
+The email then emphasises that this left-wing dogmatic imposition of cooperative and loving values on our anger, egocentricity and alienation-producing search for knowledge was actually a pseudo idealistic false start to an ideal, upset-free world.
 The true start to a human-condition-free world depended on continuing the upsetting search for knowledge until we found the reconciling understanding of the human condition that would actually free us from being angry, egocentric and alienated.
 (See WTM Email 5 for the clarifying and redeeming explanation of the human condition.)

 This explanatory WTM Email examines the progression that has taken place over the last 200 years to increasingly dishonest and deluded forms of pseudo idealism — a progression that is rapidly taking the human race to terminal alienation and extinction.
 (What is going to be presented is a summary of .)

-The first and least dishonest and deluded form of pseudo idealism to develop was RELIGION.
+The first and by far the least dishonest and deluded form of pseudo idealism to develop was RELIGION.
 To explain the virtue of religion it is first necessary to emphasise the two fundamental problems with abandoning the upsetting search for knowledge.
 As explained in WTM Email 27, they were firstly, that you were siding against humanity’s heroic battle to find knowledge, ultimately self-knowledge, understanding of the human condition.
 And secondly, by ‘flying back on course’ (as explained in the ) and supporting cooperative, loving and selfless ideal values, you were deluding yourself you were actually a good person, even someone who didn’t suffer from the upset state of the human condition.

 The problem, however, that emerged with religion as humans became even more upset was that the great benefit of religion of its honesty (about our corrupted, innocence-destroyed, ‘guilty’, Integrative-Meaning-or-God-defying lives) became its liability.
-Basically, without the defence of the explanation for the upset state of the human condition, the more upset we humans became the more unbearably confronting and condemning it was having our upset, corrupted state acknowledged.
+Basically, without the defence of the explanation for the upset state of the human condition, the more upset we humans became the more unbearably confronting and condemning it was having our upset, soul-corrupted state acknowledged.
 And so, when upset became extreme, the honesty in religion about our corrupted state became intolerable; as the author Mary McCarthy once wrote, ‘Only people who are very good can afford to become religious; with all the others it makes them worse’ (see par.
 1063 of FREEDOM).

-As upset further increased, atheism or disbelief in God, and non-religious secularism, became popular — to the point where the scientist Richard Dawkins has angrily said, “Faith is one of the world’s great evils, comparable to the smallpox virus, but harder to eradicate.
+As upset further increased, atheism or disbelief in God, and non-religious secularism, became popular — to the point where the scientist Richard Dawkins has angrily said, ‘“Faith is one of the world’s great evils, comparable to the smallpox virus, but harder to eradicate.
 The whole subject of God is a bore”…those who teach religion to small children are guilty of “child abuse”’ (see par.
 938 of FREEDOM).
 (Read more about science’s aversion to the truth contained in religion in WTM Email 37.)

 The dishonesty and delusion of communism/socialism was made very clear when its creator Karl Marx asserted that ‘The philosophers have only interpreted the world in various ways; the point is [not to understand the world but] to change it [just make it cooperative/social/communal]’ (Theses on Feuerbach, 1845).
 No, the whole ‘point’ and responsibility of being a conscious being is to understand our world and our place in it — ultimately, to find understanding of our seemingly horribly flawed human condition.